Kunlong1994/lab3/Lab-#2.md

 ```
 ### 5. Submit the lab

 1. Upload a video of your version of the camera lab to your personal Slack channel and cross post to #lab2. **Make sure you've included the TAs: David Goedicke and Andrea Cuadra
 1. Include a link to your forked code for the camera lab
 1. Include brief description of what you did and why
-1. Also post a summary of your npm experiment and post to #lab2test
+1. Also, if it was separate from your lab project, post a summary of your npm experiment and post to #lab2